Strategies in Action

 Government-led resource mobilisation is only half of the solution.
 The other half is what you and I do.
 During the Queensland floods, Aussies were taking neighbours and strangers to safety, sharing resources, and doing whatever was needed right from the start of the emergency simply because they could.

-Individuals and community groups are already taking initiative and using their own resources to restore a safe climate.
-Tell Parliament and everyone else what YOU are already doing to show how we are mobilising together for the common good.
+Individuals and community groups are already taking initiative and using their own resources to restore a safe climate for the common good.

 Eight examples of actions for reducing carbon emissions